LiorKogan/V1/README.md

 ## The Property Graph Schema

 A _schema_ is a model for describing the structure of information in a certain domain using a certain data model.
-A _property graph schema_ defines the entity-types, the relationship-types, and the properties of thereof.
+A _property graph schema_ defines the entity-types, the relationship-types, and the properties thereof.

 The property graph data model is _schema-optional_.
 Each property graph may be:
 * _Schema-free_ (_schemaless_, _schema-independent_).
-A schema-free property graph neither defines nor enforces entity-types or relationships-types; each vertex and edge, regardless of its label, may have properties with any name and of any data type.
+A schema-free property graph neither defines nor enforces entity or relationship types.
+Each vertex and edge, regardless of its label, may have properties with any name and of any data type.
 * _Schema-based_ (_schema-strict_, _schema-driven_, _schema-full_, _schema-dependent_).
 A schema-based property graph is a property graph conforming to a given schema.
 * _Schema-mixed_ (_schema-hybrid_), where a schema is defined, but additional elements (e.g., additional properties) may be used.